ncsu-landscape-dynamics/popsborder/docs/consignments.md

   - WA Blaine CBP
 ```

+The generator also adds a date to each consignment.
+Number of consignments
+generated per day, i.e., number of consignments after which a new day begins,
+is driven by `consignments_per_day` which defaults to 1.

 ## Create consignments to match an input file

 To use a file of inspection records, set the `generation_method` to `input_file`